andrasq/node-docs/unique_ids.md

 were able to speed that up 20 x, from 690k/s to 1.1m/s to 2.7m/s to 14m/s.

-If we need to generate lots of unique ids (like when assigning ids to data collections), a small and extremely fast id generator like the above is very appealing.
+If we need to generate lots of unique ids (like when assigning ids to data collections or tagging in-flight data), a small and extremely fast id generator like the above is very appealing.

 Related Work